Notes on Health & Fitness

 - Using fat as your main energy source is called being in a ketogenic state.

 Insulin is a hormone responsible for creating body fat.
 The more you have of it, the more body fat you’ll create, and vice versa.
 There are different factors that determine how fast your insulin rises, and how fast it lowers.
 Every time you eat, your insulin rises.
 But, depending on what you eat, it will rise more, or less.
 For example, sugar will rise your insulin the most.
-The best way to improve your insulin sensitivity is to fast frequently, and not eat too regularly (eg. two meals and no snacks).
+The best way to improve your insulin sensitivity is to eat healthy, and not eat too regularly (eg. two meals and no snacks).
 Also, the better your insulin sensitivity, the better you can use carbs as energy (as opposed to storing it as body fat).

-How to break a fast
+How to break a long fast

 - Have a light high fat, low carb, meal.